 Shortly after, Access-80 was concurrently

-In 1982, Charles Oropallo moved from the Albany,
+In 1982, Charles Oropallo moved from the Rensselaer,

 New York area to Nashua, New Hampshire,